gearglow/ReptiliaWithATwist/The List.md

 Elysia shrugged.
 "Nothing, yet.
 But you know how Hogwarts can be.
 And I've already got the habit; seems easier to just keep going with it."

+"Mind if I join you, then, Ellie?"
+Hermione asked.

+Elysia nodded, and was just about to reply, when -

 "Good morning," Luna said from behind them.

 Hermione jumped.
 "Luna!"
 She gasped.
 "Don't *do* that!"